-Provisioned throughput mode: In this mode, you provision the number of RUs for your application on a per-second basis in increments of 100 RUs per second.
+Provisioned throughput mode: In this mode, you assign the number of RUs for your application on a per-second basis in increments of 100 RUs per second.
 To scale the provisioned throughput for your application, you can increase or decrease the number of RUs at any time in increments or decrements of 100 RUs.
 You can make your changes either programmatically or by using the Azure portal.
-You are billed on an hourly basis for the number of RUs per second you have provisioned.
+You're billed on an hourly basis for the number of RUs per second you've provisioned.
 To learn more, see the Provisioned throughput article.

-You can provision throughput at two distinct granularities:
+You can assign throughput at two distinct granularities:

-- Containers: For more information, see Provision throughput on an Azure Cosmos DB container.
+- Containers: For more information, see Assign throughput to an Azure Cosmos DB container.

-- Databases: For more information, see Provision throughput on an Azure Cosmos DB database.
+- Databases: For more information, see Assign throughput to an Azure Cosmos DB database.

-Serverless mode: In this mode, you don't have to provision any throughput when creating resources in your Azure Cosmos DB account.
-At the end of your billing period, you get billed for the number of Request Units that has been consumed by your database operations.
+Serverless mode: In this mode, you don't have to assign any throughput when creating resources in your Azure Cosmos DB account.
+At the end of your billing period, you get billed for the number of Request Units consumed by your database operations.
 To learn more, see the Serverless throughput article.

-Autoscale mode: In this mode, you can automatically and instantly scale the throughput (RU/s) of your database or container based on its usage, without impacting the availability, latency, throughput, or performance of the workload.
+Autoscale mode: In this mode, you can automatically and instantly scale the throughput (RU/s) of your database or container based on its usage.
+This scaling operation doesn't affect the availability, latency, throughput, or performance of the workload.
 This mode is well suited for mission-critical workloads that have variable or unpredictable traffic patterns, and require SLAs on high performance and scale.
 To learn more, see the autoscale throughput article.